Department S (band): Revival

 In February 2007, a reunited Department S (guitarist Herbage, drummer Mizon and former keyboardist Roxy, now on vocals) recorded their first new single in 26 years, a cover version of Alvin Stardust's 1973 hit "My Coo-Ca-Choo", with guest musicians Mark Bedford of Madness on bass, Terry Edwards on brass and Michelle Brigandage on backing vocals.
 It was released on Sartorial Records in October.
 Several other new tracks were recorded at that time, including "Wonderful Day" (which included guest contributions from Edwards, Glen Matlock and Marco Pirroni) and "God Squad Saviour" (with John Keeble of Spandau Ballet guesting on drums).

 In August 2008, Mizon left the band due to family commitments, but returned to the fold in early 2009.
 In June 2009, former keyboardist Taylor rejoined the band on bass.
 Guitarist/songwriter Sam Burnett (ex-Back to Zero) also joined on a full-time basis.

 The "Wonderful Day" EP was released by Sartorial in August 2009.
 In February 2010, the band made their live comeback at London's 100 Club, with more gigs undertaken throughout 2010, including appearances at the Rebellion Festival and Sinners Day Festival in Belgium.

 The "God Squad Saviour" single was released in June 2011, followed by the album Mr Nutley's Strange Delusionarium (mainly consisting of remakes of older material) on 3 October, both issued by Sartorial.
 The band played at the Hertals Rocks Festival in Belgium in October 2011, and at the 2012 Festival Internacional de Benicàssim in Spain.

 In April 2014, Pete Jones (formerly of Public Image Ltd, Cowboys International and Brian Brain) joined on bass guitar.
 In 2015, original drummer Mizon, original guitarist Herbage and guitarist Burnett all left the band and were replaced by drummer Alexander Lutes and guitarist Phil Thompson.
 A digital single, "On My Own (Again)", was released in 2015 by J.A.M.
 UK.

 A new Department S full-length album, When All Is Said and All Is Done, produced by Jones, was released by Westworld Recordings on 27 May 2016.
 In 2017, Alan Galaxy replaced Lutes on drums.

 In 2017, the band released the 45 Revolutions: Singles 1980 – 2017 compilation on Westworld.

 The band (belatedly, due to the COVID-19 pandemic) celebrated the 40th Anniversary of the release of "Is Vic There?" in 2022 with a re-recorded version which was released as a ruby vinyl 7inch single, limited to 500 copies worldwide.
 The new version reached number 2 in the Heritage Chart.

-As of 2022 Department S comprise Phil Thompson (lead vocals and guitar), Mike Lea (bass and backing vocals) and Simon Bowley (drums and backing vocals.)
+In 2022 Department S consisted of Phil Thompson (lead vocals and guitar), Mike Lea (bass and backing vocals) and Simon Bowley (drums and backing vocals.)
 Their most recent single "Burn Down Tomorrow", the title track of the forthcoming studio album, was released in September 2022.

+From 2025 Department S consists of Phil Thompson (lead vocals and guitar), Mike Lea (bass and backing vocals), Mark Couperthwaite (guitar and backing vocals), and Mark Whiteside (drums).